voltgizerz/POS-restaurant/README.md

 This project provides simple REST APIs for Point of Sale (POS) software.

 ## Built With
-- Go 1.21.3 or higher
+- Go 1.21.3
+- MySQL
 - Fiber
-- MySQL
-- JWT Auth
+- JWT Authentication
-- Goose
+- DB Migration Goose

 ## How to Run the Project